jxnl/blog/docs/systematically-improve-your-rag.md

 [![Top 10 Course on Maven](writing/posts/img/rag-playbook-course.png)](https://maven.com/applied-llms/rag-playbook)

 Elevate your Retrieval-Augmented Generation (RAG) systems with our intensive, industry-leading course launching February 2024.

-This program has students from leading tech companies including Amazon, Adobe, Zapier, Meta, Intuit, Shopify, Neo4j, Cisco, as well as numerous independent AI consultants.
+This program has attracted students from tech giants like Amazon, Adobe, Zapier, Meta, Intuit, Shopify, Neo4j, Cisco, as well as numerous independent AI consultants.
 Our approach decomposes your system into its core components, identifying bottlenecks and guiding you through focused experiments to enhance your system's performance end to end.

 We transcend vague directives like "just make it better," offering tangible, step-by-step instructions on how to effectively analyze and leverage your data.
 Learn what it means to 'look at your data' and how to use it to build better products.

+Enroll now to benefit from:

+- Hands-on, practical learnin
+- Real-world case studies
+- 12 hours of dedicated office hours with expert instructors
+- A community of like-minded professionals

+Don't miss this opportunity to transform your RAG skills and stay ahead in the competitive AI landscape.

 ![RAG Playbook Course](writing/posts/img/course-review.png)